splytanalytics/splyt-cpp/readme.md

 ```
 Any errors that occur will be stored in the splytapi::SplytResponse instance that is passed to the callback, exceptions will only be thrown for configuration issues.

+**NOTE:** The kNetworkEnableThreading configuration variable must be set to true for any asynchronous calls to be made.

 ### Errors and Exceptions
 All synchronous API functions throw a splyt_exception when an error has occurred, these exceptions contain a SplytResponse holding error information needed to understand the issue.
 An example for handling these exceptions is shown below.
 ```c++